-- The suit is made from the pattern exclusively created for the client
+- The suit is made from the pattern exclusively selected by and created for the client.

-- The client has personally chosen the details of the suit, from the fabric to the buttons to the thread.
+- The client has personally chosen the details of the suit, from the threads of fabric to the buttons on the jacket.

-- There’s at least one intermediary fitting, usually a scrap fitting, between the initial measurements and final garment delivery.
+- There is at least one intermediary fitting, usually a scrap fitting, between the initial measurements and the final garment delivery.

 A bespoke suit, in contrast, requires that everything must be sewn by hand, even the non-critical areas such as buttonholes and lapels.
 In short, all bespoke suits are custom suits but not all custom suits are bespoke.
 Furthermore, neither made-to-measure suits nor altered off-the-rack suits are considered custom-made by any industry standard.

 One great difference between a bespoke or custom suit and an off-the-rack option is the handwork.
-A stitched lapel that is evident on both bespoke and custom suit will give it a more superior look and set it apart from fused lapels you can see in cheaper suits.
+A stitched lapel that is evident on both bespoke and custom suits will give them a more superior look and set them apart from fused lapels you can see on cheaper suits.

 Custom Suit Costs